 Overdale’s maths curriculum is driven by challenge for all groups of learners.
 Activities, lessons and units of work are designed around skills to be learned, difficult questions to be answered and problems to be solved.
 It is an exciting curriculum, in which children are given a chance to explore maths in different contexts as they learn skills in fluency, problem solving and reasoning (based upon the aims of the National Curriculum).

-- Leaders and governors focus on consistently improving maths, this means that in the end of KS2 outcomes, improved attainment in both expected and greater depth was shown.
+- Leaders and governors focus on consistently improving Maths, this means that at the end of KS2, outcomes showed improvement in both attainment and progress

 - All teachers have high expectations of pupil outcomes in mathematics and as a result pupils are able to achieve above National expectations in KS1.

-- Pupils are helped to understand where their strengths and areas for development in maths lie as a result of assessment for learning and next steps, this ensures that gaps are closed for all groups of pupils.
+- Pupils are helped to understand where their strengths and areas for development in Maths lie as a result of assessment for learning and next steps

 Areas for development:

-- In order to ensure that standards in attainment and progress continue to rise we will monitor the quality of learning, pupils’ progress and attainment in maths.
+- In order to ensure that standards in attainment are closer to or meet national at KS2 we will monitor the quality of learning, pupils’ progress and attainment in Maths.

 Maths Curriculum Information